 How does Gusto compare to QuickBooks Payroll?

-Price-wise, QuickBooks Payroll’s basic plan has a higher starting price but a lower per-payee fee.
-It’s more affordable than Gusto for employers with more than two or three workers.
-On the other hand, Gusto includes free multi-state payroll.
-And thanks to its in-house insurance brokers, Gusto charges you an insurance premium only, not an additional fee on top of the premium like QuickBooks.
+In terms of cost, QuickBooks Payroll’s basic plan has a higher starting price but a lower per-payee fee.
+It’s more affordable than Gusto for employers with more than five or so workers.

 To learn more about how Gusto compares to QuickBooks, check out our Gusto vs. QuickBooks Payroll piece.
 We give you a thorough breakdown of each brand’s pros and cons.